Patricia Dorn 1931 - 2020 - Obituary

 A celebration of life will be held at a later date.

-In lieu of flowers, contributions may be made to the Iowa State Fair Blue Ribbon Foundation, St. Jude Children's Research Hospital
+In lieu of flowers, contributions may be made to the Iowa State Fair Blue Ribbon Foundation, St. Jude Children's Research Hospital, or the family.